joinpursuit/Pursuit-Core-Web/react_2/redux_toolkit/README.md

 ### Actions

 The old way of writing actions was to write both the `action type` and the `action` by hand.
+And generally, we kept them in separate files to help encourage importing and re-using the types everywhere.

 Now there's one simple way!

 ```js